Links to resources |

 extern int stem_1(struct SN_env * z);

-If -eprefix is used, its string, S1, is prefixed to each external name, for example
+If -eprefix is used, its string, S1, is prefixed to each external

 -eprefix Khotanese_